developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 <img alt="" style="height:350px" src="home_screen.png"/>
 <br>

 &#50;.
-Scroll to and <b>tap Language and input</b>:
+Scroll to and <b>tap the "Language and input" control</b>:
 <img alt="" style="height:350px" src="input_in_settings.png"/>
 <br>

-&#51;. <b>Remove the check next to Enterprise Keyboard</b> to disable it on the device.
+&#51;. <b>Remove the check next to "Enterprise Keyboard"</b> to disable it on the device.
 If the Android keyboard is the only other input device, it will automatically become the default input devices and cannot be disabled.
 <img alt="" style="height:350px" src="panel_default.png"/>
 <br>